enkidevs/curriculum/CSS/Fundamentals/existential-crisis.md

 letter-spacing
 %exp
-The `letter-spacing` CSS property specifies spacing behavior between text characters.
+The `letter-spacing` CSS property specifies the spacing between text characters.
 %

 list-style-image
 %exp
-Determines weather the list maker is set with an image.
+It allows images to be imported and used as list items' markers.
 %

 margin